nodoku/nodoku-core/README.md

 ## Nodoku content flow

-As has been mentioned above, the Nodoku content flow is supplied via a MD file.
+As has been mentioned above, the Nodoku content flow is supplied via an MD file.

 The content flow in Nodoku is organized around an entity called _content block_, which is a single piece of content suitable for rendering by a Nodoku visual component.
 The set of such components constitute the Nodoku content flow.

-The content block has a predefined structure, and designed to be a universal and visual representation agnostic.
+The content block has a predefined structure.
+It is designed to be more or less generic, and _visual representation agnostic_.
 In particular this is important to implement the _content-first_ principle, where the content can (and should!) be created first, without any visual design considerations.

 Nodoku engine parses the MD file to extract the set of content blocks, that are contained in such file.
 The content blocks are delimited by a special markers - the content block delimiters.